HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

 - [Example of Sequence profile of FMR1 using CGG motifs edited by contained referenced sequence resources](MolecularDefinition-example-sequence-fmr1-cgg-20x-edited-contained.html)

+Please check [complete list of Sequence examples](StructureDefinition-sequence-examples.html) for more examples

 ### Allele as a MolecularDefinition
 The following examples illustrate instances of allele.
 In this example, the asserted state of the allele is different from the state of the context sequence at the given location.
 Note: the CG group is still determining how to best represent named alleles; therefore, the reference to the star allele in this example should be considered preliminary and subject to change.